RanvierMUD/ranviermud/docs/extending/commands.md

 ## Creating a New Command

 Commands in a bundle all go under the `commands/` folder in your bundle directory.
 So in our case we're creating two
-commands: `inventory`, and `who` so our bundle will look like this:
+commands: `inventory`, and `remove` so our bundle will look like this:

 ```
 bundles/my-commands/
   commands/
     inventory.js
-    who.js
+    remove.js
 ```

 The name of the file minus `.js` will be the command the user types so take that into consideration when naming the